-I went from very quiet and barely speaking during class, to being able to actually standing in front of people and speaking to a whole room of 100 people.
+I went from being very quiet and barely speaking during class, to being able to actually stand up and speak to a room filled with 100 people.

 That’s the confidence that Babbasa gave me.
 That’s the confidence that I gained from them.

 I’ve got a flat to myself, and I’ve got no one telling me to wash up.
 I love my job.
 It’s not the easiest of jobs, but this is just a stepping stone for the minute.
 It’s just to pay my bills.

 I’ve been doing an internship as a family council member with the Department of Education, and as part of that, I’ve been shadowing people in the industry and following their daily duties.